parasquid/life.beyondrails.com/content/post/2016-01-03-opalbox-run-ruby-code-inside-pages.md

 * `textarea` disables syntax highlighting.
 * Long ruby code is not practical because it looks like a wall of text.

-## References:

-Initial change to the article to include opalbox: https://github.com/parasquid/life.beyondrails.com/commit/996234fffc57a8e16ce7015abc00e3a374f00343

-Changing the divs into a shortcode: https://github.com/parasquid/life.beyondrails.com/commit/20fe9761d285c448498ce5a1faef5f70edceed5a